 These fiber buffer stripping tools provide a quick, easy, and reliable way to remove the buffer from an optical fiber in preparation for connectorization.
 A fiber guide and matched blades ensure that the optical fiber is correctly positioned and stripped each time.
 The blades are color coded to allow for fast identification of the proper fiber stripping tool.

 The BFG1 Bare Fiber Gripper is included with each fiber buffer stripping tool.
-When removing buffer from an optical fiber, the textured rubber material of this gripper provides a secure hold without damaging the fiber.
+When removing the buffer from an optical fiber, the textured rubber material of this gripper provides a secure hold without damaging the fiber.
 This method of gripping is recommended over wrapping or clamping the loose end of the fiber, as these techniques can create microfractures in the fiber.
 The BFG1 gripper is also sold separately below.

-To select the correct fiber stripping tool for your cladding and coating diameter, please expand the Selection Guide table below.
+To select the correct fiber stripping tool for your cladding and coating diameter, please expand the Stripping Tool Selection Guide table below.

 Click to Enlarge

 The FTS4 Fiber Stripping Tool is capable of stripping the fiber jacket (furcation tubing), fiber buffer, and fiber coating.
 The first hole, indicated by the 1 in the photo to the right, strips the Ø1.6 mm - Ø3 mm fiber jacket down to the Ø600 µm - Ø900 µm buffer coating.
 The second hole strips the Ø600 µm - Ø900 µm buffer down to the Ø250 µm coating.
 The third hole is used to strip the Ø250 µm cable down to the glass fiber without nicks or scratches.

 The handle is made of thermoplastic rubber and the tool is 6" (15 cm) long from the tip of the blade to the end of the handle.
 This fiber stripper is preset at the factory and cannot be adjusted or calibrated.
 The stripping tool should be periodically checked for proper operation and can be cleaned with a fine plastic bristled brush to remove debris from the openings.
 The openings can also be cleaned with dry compressed air (Item # CA3).